asunanto/assignment3-client/README.md

 Our aim is to reduce the time volunteers have to spend planning and doing administrative tasks during their week, so that when they turn up at their unit meeting they are relaxed, organised and can focus on enjoying the experience and leading the girls.

 ## Solution
-_A resource manager app for new leaders_
+_"A resource manager app for new leaders."_

 To achieve this, we proposed an app that allows users to collaboratively create programs from an activities database.